July 7, 2009

 A friend told me about this, but I thought I'd go see for myself.
 It's a bench above a grave in Seattle's Lakeview Cemetary.
 It's just about 20 yards above the graves of Bruce Lee and Brandon Lee.
 In this age of vapid celebrity those graves still receive a constant flow of visitors immersed in vanity.
 The remains of these celluloid heroes, these men whose life's work was mere pretending, still have tokens, incense, flowers and other offerings heaped upon them.
 It's as if the people who come, not knowing these men in life, seek a deeper unknowing of them in death.
 It's not about who they were but who their long trail of mourners were not.

-You might even bring a book to read and opening it to a remembered passage see,
+You might even bring a book and, opening it to a remembered passage, read,

 ....
 For within the hollow crown